25th Arkansas Infantry Regiment: Battles

 After the Battle of Nashville, Tennessee, the Arkansas regiments of Reynolds' Brigade marched via Bainbridge, Alabama, Tuscumbia, Iuka and Corinth to Tupelo, Mississippi, where they went into camp on January 10, 1865.
 They departed Tupelo on January 30 and marched to West Point, Mississippi.
 From West Point they traveled by rail to Selma, Alabama.
 From Selma they traveled by steamboat to Montgomery, then by rail to Columbus, Georgia.
 From Columbus they marched via Macon and Milledgeville to Mayfield, Georgia.
 From Mayfield they traveled by rail to Augusta, Georgia.
 From there they marched to Newberry, South Carolina.
 On March 19, 1865, they fought their last major engagement at the Battle of Bentonville, North Carolina.
 They then marched to Smithfield, North Carolina, where the entire brigade was consolidated into a single understrength regiment, the 1st Consolidated Mounted Rifles on April 9, 1865.

-Captured flag

-The 25th Arkansas Infantry was designated as the 30th Arkansas Infantry for a period of about six months in the winter of 1862-1863, until after the battle of Murfreesboro.
-While serving as the 30th Arkansas Infantry its colors were captured by the 2nd Ohio Infantry at the Battle of Murfreesboro, Tennessee, on December 31, 1862.
-The flag was returned to the State of Arkansas by the U.S. War Department in 1905.
-The flag measures 40 inches on the staff by 46 inches on the fly.
-It is composed of a blue cotton field, bordered on all sides with white cotton, 3 inches wide, with a white St. Andrew's cross traversing the blue field.
-In black painted outline figures, 2-1/2 inches high, is the designation 30TH REG, ARK INF on the upper and lower borders, respectively.
-Two battle honors—FARMINGTON MISS and RICHMOND KY—appear in white painted outline letters, in the upper and lower quadrants, respectively, formed by the white cross.
-The flag is presently housed in the collection of the Old State House Museum in Little Rock, Arkansas.

 Consolidation and surrender

 On April 9, 1865, the depleted Arkansas regiments of D. H. Reynolds' Brigade, Walthall's Division, Confederate Army of Tennessee, were consolidated into a single regiment the 1st Arkansas Consolidated Mounted Rifles, at Smithfield, North Carolina.
 The companies of the consolidated regiment were drawn from the following Arkansas regiments: